radext-wg/draft-ietf-radext-deprecate-radius/draft-dekok-radext-deprecate-radius.md

 The state of MD5 security was discussed in {{RFC6151}}, which led to the state of RADIUS security being reviewed in {{RFC6421}} Section 3.
 The outcome of that review was the remainder of {{RFC6421}}, which created crypto-agility requirements for RADIUS.

-RADIUS was traditionally secured with IPSec, as described in {{RFC3579}} Section 4.2:
+RADIUS was historically secured with IPSec, as described in {{RFC3579}} Section 4.2:

 > To address the security vulnerabilities of RADIUS/EAP,
 > implementations of this specification SHOULD support IPsec